bvkeersop/DocumentBuilder/README.md

 ## Future work

-If there's any features that you would like to see implemented, please create a issue with the `enhancement` label at the [Github Issues](https://github.com/bvkeersop/DocumentBuilder/issues) page.
+If there are any features that you would like to see implemented, please create an issue with the `enhancement` label on the [Github Issues](https://github.com/bvkeersop/DocumentBuilder/issues) page.
 Note that I am working on this project in my free time, and might not have time to implement your request (or simply decline it since I don't see the added value for the project).

-Currently I'm still looking to implement the following (no deadline set):
+Currently, I'm still looking to implement the following (no deadline set):

-- Releasing a MVP on NuGet
+- Releasing an MVP on NuGet
 - Image support for Markdown and HTML
 - Raw insertions for Markdown and HTML
 - Word support